parisleaf/parisleaf.com/README.md

   ```git
   git clone git@github.com:parisleaf/parisleaf.com.git
   ```

-2. Duplicate .env.example and rename it to .env.
-Open the file and set your environment variables.
+1. Duplicate .env.example and rename it to .env.
+Open the file and set your environment variables
+1. Make sure you have XCode developer tools installed
+1. Switch to the correct version of Node for this project (see package.json) and install bower globally
+1. Run `npm install`
+1. Run `bower install`

-3. Build the application.
+1. Build the application.
   ```shell
   make build
   ```
   Running `make` again will cause only files with updated dependencies to rebuild.

-4. Spin up the local dev server.
+1. Spin up the local dev server.
   ```shell
   make watch
   ```
   This will watch for changes, rebuild, and inject changes in the browser as files are changed.
+Your site should now be live on your local environment at [localhost:3000](http://localhost:3000).

 If it's the first build, you can run `make fast-build`.
 This will build the application more quickly, but it won't check for changes — it runs every time.
 On subsequent builds, use `make build`.